castaway/dbix-class-book/chapters/03-Describing-database.md

 - Line 6

 `load_components` is an inherited class method which injects new base classes into the module.
-The arguments are namespaces relative to the `DBIx::Class` namespace, or can be specified as a full namespace using a `+` prefix.
+The argument is a list of class names, these can be relative to the `DBIx::Class` namespace, or can be specified as a full class name using a `+` prefix.
 Here we're adding `DBIx::Class::InflateColumn::Authen::Passphrase` which will help us handle password storage and verificatioon by using the `Authen::Passphrase` module.
-See [](chapter_04-creating-users) for how to use it.
+See [](chapter_04-creating-users) for how it helps us maintain passwords.

 For more components and details on how to write your own, see [](chapter_06-components-and-extending).